dolik-rce/pegof/README.md

 `-w/--wrap-limit N` Wrap alternations with more than N sequences (default 1)

+`-t/--indent FORMAT` How to indent long rules
+        FORMAT may start with 's' for space or 't' for tabs, followed by of how many to insert for each level (e.g.: 't1' for single tab) Some sane literal strings are also accepted (e.g.: '    ' or '\t\t') Default is 4 spaces

 ### Optimization options:
 `-O/--optimize OPT[,...]` Comma separated list of optimizations to apply